 Students applying for college, graduate study, internships, and jobs will need recommendations from many sources.
 Positive recommendations from faculty, activity advisors, volunteer sponsors, and current and past employers can have a strong impact on hiring and acceptance decisions.

 If you are asked to write a recommendation letter for a student, make sure that you get as much information about the position or area of study that they are seeking as possible to make your endorsement specific and strong.

-- Express your eagerness to discuss the candidate in further detail and share your opinion that the student would be a positive addition to their staff or academic program.
+Offer to Provide More Information.
+Express your eagerness to discuss the candidate in further detail and share your opinion that the student would be a positive addition to their staff or academic program.

 If you are not prepared to compose a positive recommendation and defend it, the best approach is to level with the student and suggest that they choose another individual with a better exposure to their background.